AmjadBakri/neural-network-implementation-from-scratch/README.md

 #Requirements
 To run the code in this repository, you will need the following:

-Python 3.x
+-Python 3.x
-NumPy
+-NumPy
-Pandas
+-Pandas
-Matplotlib
+-Matplotlib
-tensorflow
+-tensorflow